marks80/bootcamp-repo/bash-scripts/README.md

 Bash Scripting Tasks: What I Learned
-This repository contains eight Bash scripts developed as solutions to various scripting tasks designed to enhance my understanding of key Bash programming concepts.
+This repository contains 12 Bash scripts developed as solutions to various scripting tasks designed to enhance my understanding of key Bash programming concepts.
 Below is a summary of the skills and knowledge I gained while completing these tasks:

 Key Learnings:
 Directory Management and Conditional Logic